apache/druid/docs/content/configuration/indexing-service.md

 ```

 <div class="note info">
-Please refer to the Druid <a href="../development/javascript.html">JavaScript programming guide</a> for guidelines
-about using Druid's JavaScript functionality.
+JavaScript-based functionality is disabled by default.
+Please refer to the Druid <a href="../development/javascript.html">JavaScript programming guide</a> for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.
 </div>

 #### Autoscaler